Gab valve gear: Developments

 The use of expansive working was already recognised for stationary engines, although this was usually only required for engines working under a constant load.
 By shutting off the supply of steam early, the steam within the cylinder was allowed to expand whilst doing work against the piston.
 This provided considerable savings in efficiency of both coal and water consumption.
 In 1844, William Williams, a pattern-maker for Stephenson, made the remarkable invention of realising that if a closed gab was made into a curved link, so that it fitted the pin closely throughout its travel, then the valve gear could also be set into an intermediate position, and that this would also have the effect of giving expansive working.
-This gear was the genesis of the well-known Stephenson link gear.
+This gear was the genesis of the well-known Stephenson valve gear.